LaurenceTaylor/CV/README.md

 - Ruby, Rails, JavaScript
 - RSpec, Jasmine

-#### BSc in Geography & Environmental Science: Queen Mary University of London (September 2013 to June 2017)
+#### BSc in Geography & Environmental Science: Queen Mary University of London (September 2013 to July 2017)

 - Achieved a high 2.1, with a first-class dissertation
 - Modules included data analysis and modelling using R, Excel, and SPSS